mikewiner/rocketbird/README.md

-# flappy-bird
+# Rocketbird

-The front-end for vanilla javascript based Flappy Bird game!
+The front-end for vanilla javascript based Flappy-bird-esq game!
 Made with html canvas and javascript.